 HIV-1 is prevalent globally, with an estimated overall prevalence of 1.1% (0.56% in North America and 0.25% in Western Europe).
 Persons infected with HIV-1 can experience a brief, initially acute, flu-like illness associated with high levels of viremia in peripheral blood within 3 to 6 weeks of initial infection.
 There are currently three principal genetic groups for HIV-1: Group M (main), Group N (non-M-non-O), and Group O (outlier).
 Group M is highly prevalent and is divided into 9 subtypes, as well as several circulating recombinant forms (CRFs).
+2-4

-Provided in the control of the cont transmission and are associated with similar opportunistic infections and Acquired Immunodeficiency Syndrome (AIDS).
-The prevalence of HIV-2 in some African nations reaches more than 1%, and HIV-2 is a growing concern in certain parts of Europe and India.7-11 The first case of HIV-2 infection in the United States (US) was diagnosed in 1987.
-The Centers for Disease Control and Prevention (CDC) advise that continued surveillance is needed to monitor HIV-2 in the US population.
+HIV-2 was first isolated in 1986 from patients in West Africa.
+Both HIV-1 and HIV-2 have the same modes of transmission and are associated with similar opportunistic infections and Acquired Immunodeficiency Syndrome (AIDS).^{5,6} The prevalence of HIV-2 in some African nations reaches more than 1%, and HIV-2 is a growing concern in certain parts of Europe and India.7-11 The first case of HIV-2 infection in the United States (US) was diagnosed in 1987.
+The Centers for Disease Control and Prevention (CDC) advise that continued surveillance is needed to monitor HIV-2 in the US population.12